Machine learning for accelerated bandgap prediction in strain-engineered quaternary III-V semiconductors: Results and discussion

 \section{Results and discussion}

 Figure~\ref{fig:fig1} shows the dependence of SVM-RBF model out-of-sample performances on the training set size.
-With the increase in training set size, RMSE from the SVR-RBF model decreases by about 40 meV (Fig.~\ref{fig:fig1a}) and reaches a plateau at the training set size of about 1000 data points.
-The linearity of the log-log plot shows that the model learns properly.
-At the point of around 1000 data points, the RMSE is $\sim$50 meV, indicating that the models cease to learn for further increase in the training set ($>$1000).
-The corresponding MAE and Max error values of predictions are shown in ESI Fig.~S3.$^{\dag}$ The values decrease by about 30 meV and 180 meV, respectively.
-The R2 score reaches a maximum of about 0.99 as the training set size increases (ESI Fig.~S3b$^{\dag}$).
+As the training set size increases, the RMSE of the SVR-RBF model decreases by approximately 45 meV(Fig.~\ref{fig:fig1a}).
+Eventually, it reaches $\sim$30 meV with the largest training set.
+The log-log plot demonstrates a high degree of linearity, indicating that the model learns properly.\cite{VonLilienfeld2018,Viering2023} The corresponding MAE and Max error values of predictions are shown in SI Fig.~S3.
+The values decrease by about 35 meV and 160 meV, respectively.
+The R$^2$ score reaches a maximum of about 1.00 as the training set size increases (SI Fig.~S3b).
+Notably, with about 1000 data points, the RMSE is already $\sim$35 meV.
+Further increases in the training set size ($>$1000) result in only marginal improvements in model performance.